Walter-Ullon/Peloton-Dashboard/README.md

 I made the app publicly available through https://mypelotondashboardapp.com.
 However, Peloton made me take it down...🤣

 ### Usage:
 To run this locally, you'll need your own Peloton app credentials (your member name and password).
-Enter these at the top of the api_functions.py file.
+Enter these at the top of the **`api_functions.py`** file.

-Run the app by calling the peloton_dash.py file and enterign the resulting command line into your terminal.
+Run the app by calling the **`peloton_dash.py`** file and entering the resulting command line into your terminal.

 ![UI1](./images/ui1.png)